Monogramm/recod_erpnext_design/recod_erpnext_design/docs/user/index.md

 This is the User Guide for **Recod ERPNext Design**.

+**Recod ERPNext Design** is an ERPNext application to provide new sample print formats and overall design for ERPNext.

 ## Recod Print Formats

 **Recod ERPNext Design** bundles several print formats to complete Frappe / ERPNext default ones.